-- All notifications of new members and observers are registered within 3 working days from their receipt; - BoR, MC and CN contact lists are up-dated within 3 working days from the receipt of the notification.
+- All notifications of new BoR, MC and CN members and observers are registered within 3 working days from their receipt; - BoR, MC and CN contact lists are up-dated within 3 working days from the receipt of the notification.

-2.2.2 Public transparency, accountability and integrity and support to BEREC and NRAs a) To increase the transparency and accountability of BEREC and BEREC Office activities.
+2.2.2 Public transparency, accountability and integrity and support to BEREC and NRAs

-As the BEREC external communication is based on the principles of transparency, accessibility, coherence and timeliness, the objective of this activity is to ensure the transparency of the BEREC and BEREC Office activities via disseminating the information, as well as increasing engagement of the EU citizens in BEREC and BEREC Office activities.
+As the BEREC external communication is based on the principles of transparency, accessibility, coherence and timeliness, the objective of this activity is to ensure the transparency of the BEREC and BEREC Office activities according to the BEREC External communication strategy and its annual communication plans via active promotion of its work and achievements and dissemination of information through the appropriate communication channels to its target audiences, as well as to raise awareness of the latest and increase engagement of stakeholders in BEREC and BEREC Office activities.